Aegisub/aegisite/content/en/docs/latest/Editing_Subtitles.md

 ![subs_edit_box_original](/img/3.2/subs_edit_box_original.png)

-The top half of the edit box is read-only, and shows the text that the currently selected line had when it was first selected.
+The top half of the edit box is read-only, and show the text that the currently selected line had when it was first selected.
 This can be useful for translating subtitles into another language, or just for editing subtitles.